LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 <regular expression>        { <actions> }
 %%
 ```
-- For example, suppose we want to create regexes for positive integers and plus sign:
+- For example, this is how we create regexes for positive integers and plus sign:
 ```c++
 %%
 [1-9]*[0-9]       { return INT; }